OHI-Science/ohi-israel/README.md

 ohi-israel: Israel's Ocean Health Index
 ==========

-To get the latest Ocean Health Index toolbox `ohicore` and Israel scenario files `ohi-israel` into your home folder `~/github`, run the following in R:
+To get the latest Ocean Health Index toolbox `ohicore` and Israel scenario files `ohi-israel` into your home folder `~/github` and launch the application, run the following in R:

 ```r
 # remove old packages